FNNDSC/miniChRIS-docker/README.md

 `./minichris.sh` takes 50 seconds on an okay laptop (quad-core, 16 GB, SSD) and takes 2-3 minutes in [Github Actions' Ubuntu VMs](https://github.com/FNNDSC/miniChRIS/actions).
+It is strongly recommended that you use an SSD!

 ### Goals